Lennart Pettersson (pentathlete): Sports career

 Pettersson is three time Swedish champion in modern pentathlon.
 He competed as a modern pentathlete at the 1980 Summer Olympics, winning a bronze medal in the team event.
-He was not selected for the 1984 Olympics and he then decided to stop being an active modern pentathlete.
+He was not selected for the 1984 Summer Olympics and he then decided to stop being an active modern pentathlete.
 Pettersson was the head coach of the Swedish national team in modern pentathlon from 1992 to 1996.
 After a few years' break, in 2000 he was elected chairman of the modern pentathlon in Sweden.
 The following year, he was elected a board member of the Swedish Olympic Committee.

 Personal life

 In 1964, Pettersson married Jane Pettersson (born 1952), the daughter of Per-Elon and Marianne Pettersson.